whblondeau/gyre/finding_flotsam.md

 At first the Paritids, and then, by twos and threes, the entire surviving crew of _Ragfin_ shouted their acclaim.
 Basilika, the ship’s Figurator, nodded, looking at Afya with dark, narrow eyes.

 Squallbone Ponela was shouting for her shipmates to come hoist the goddess-despised ladder.
-Afya went to the rail with others, and the saw a strange sight: Belladonna clinging to the ladder’s ropes; below her Rahifa, much injured, plainly beyond moving anymore, but with her arm hooked through the rungs like grim death; and below that, Skoan Usad, one-armed, trying to scale the ladder as well, with her dagger gripped in her teeth.
+Afya went to the rail with others, and she saw a strange sight: Belladonna clinging to the ladder’s ropes with tail and clawed handpaws; below her Rahifa, bloody and battered, plainly beyond moving anymore, but with her arm hooked through the rungs like grim death; and below that, Skoan Usad, one-armed, trying to scale the ladder as well, with her dagger gripped in her teeth.

 They began to haul.
-Belladonna crawled up onto the gunwale, protesting in her thin voice.
+Belladonna crawled up onto the gunwale, protesting in her thin wailing voice.
 Then Rahifa was within reach, and Afya shouldered her way to gently lift the girl, taking care for the broken bones and torn skin; but also with some haste lest the Captain manage one more stroke with the dagger.

 Skoan Usad snarled, removed the dagger from her mouth, and chuckled.
 “You do not have my ship yet, Eastwind Shen.
 No—Afya, the name is.
 You shall fight me with your knife.”
 Her face was gone in mad hatred.
 Her horrid knotted muscles swelled.
 Then she shouted, with that hoarse booming voice, “_Crew Oath!_ Obey and take the castaways!”

 The Oath had been considerably frayed by Tryggva’s nights of work on the Watch Hexmark, and Skoan Usad was hurt and hanging over the side, where her command could not be well heard.
 Nonetheless, so mighty was her Captain’s voice that the crew faltered and looked from side to side, trapped between the tatters of Skoan Usad’s authority and the new power of Afya.
 Afya, holding Rahifa as gently as she could, was trapped.
 She surged back to get away from the rail—but then a huge grip fell upon her arms.
 The Bosun grinned down at her.